 Another common issue involves misaligned tracks.
 Before we discuss the problem at hand, let us say that track trouble often requires attention from experts.
 Failure to consult with professionals can result in injuries or further damage to your door.

 Track alignment greatly determines the core functionality of the garage door.
 The tracks line the sides on the door opening, and they follow the doorframe before curving along the ceiling.
-The tracks act as rails for the rollers, which attatch to the door itself, and guide the garage door’s actions along the tracks.
-Such a vital part occasionally needs attention and realigning, especially in circumstances where the door’s operations become impared.
+The tracks act as rails for the rollers, which attach to the door itself and guide the garage door’s actions along the tracks.
+Such a vital part occasionally needs attention and realigning, especially in circumstances where the door’s operations become impaired.